-The Children's Place had net income of \$20.7 million and \$5.2 million in fiscal 1998 and fiscal 1997, respectively.
+The Children's Place had net income of \$20.7 million and 5.2 million in fiscal 1998 and fiscal 1997, respectively.

-YEAR ENDED JANUARY 31, 1998 COMPARED TO YEAR ENDED FEBRUARY 1, 1997 qualify as comparable stores, contributed \$46.2 million of the sales increase, partially offset by the closing of one store during 1996 which contributed \$0.4 million of net sales during fiscal 1996.
+Net sales increased by \$48.8 million, or 34%, to \$192.6 million during fiscal 1997 from \$143.8 million during fiscal 1996.
+Net sales for the 47 new stores opened, as well as other stores that did not qualify as comparable stores, contributed \$46.2 million of the sales increase, partially offset by the closing of one store during 1996 which contributed \$0.4 million of net sales during fiscal 1996.
 Our comparable store sales increased 2% and contributed \$3.0 million of the sales increase during fiscal 1997.
 Comparable store sales increased 9% during fiscal 1996.
-The Company's fiscal 1997 comparable store sales increase was primarily attributable to strength in the infant and big girl departments, partially offset by weaker sales in the little boy and little girl departments.
+Our fiscal 1997 comparable store sales increase was primarily attributable to strength in the newborn and big girls departments, partially offset by weaker sales in the little boys and little girls departments.